jsherman256/recipes/Shrimp Scampi.md

 1. Top shrimp with toasted panko breadcrumbs and parmesan cheese
 1. Place under broiler until the cheese is melted and the breadcrumbs are crispy
 1. Serve immediately.
 If serving with rice pasta, add the lemon butter pan sauce to the pasta for extra flavor

+### FODMAP Notes
+At one serving, this recipe is low FODMAP, assuming Trader Joe's brand panko breadcrumbs are used.
+If another brand is used, FODMAP content may vary.
+In larger quantities, this recipe becomes high (red) in both fructan and fructose from the wheat in the breadcrumbs.